 Our Company provides critical infrastructure to meet the needs of states, communities, and customers we serve.
 We recognize the importance of maintaining the trust and confidence of our customers, employees, regulators, and shareholders, and our Board devotes significant time and attention to oversight of cyber and physical security risk.
 From 2016 to early 2020, our Audit Committee had oversight responsibilities concerning cyber and physical security, as well as steps taken by management to understand and mitigate such risks.
 In early 2020, our Board established the Operations Committee and moved cyber and physical security oversight to the new committee.
-Our Board and Operations Committee each receive regular reporting on cyber and physical security topics, and cyber security was the focus of four of our previous NACD-provided director education sessions.
+Our Board and Operations Committee each receive regular reporting on cyber and physical security topics.